 The best course of action?
 Provide feedback, explore available workarounds, and stay updated on future software changes.
 Samsung listens to its user base, especially during beta testing, so your voice can make a difference.

-Until then, whether youāre stuck with the chunky emoji battery icon or find a theme that suits you, rememberāsoftware evolves.
+Until then, whether youâre stuck with the chunky emoji battery icon or find a theme that suits you, rememberâsoftware evolves.
 And with enough feedback, so can the battery icon.

-Selva Ganesh is the Chief Editor of this blog.
-A Computer Science Engineer by qualification, he is an experienced Android Developer and a professional blogger with over 10 years of industry expertise.
-He has completed multiple courses under the Google News Initiative, further strengthening his skills in digital journalism and content accuracy.
-Selva also runs Android Infotech, a widely recognized platform known for providing in-depth, solution-oriented articles that help users around the globe resolve their Android-related issues.
+Selva Ganesh is a Computer Science Engineer, Android Developer, and Tech Enthusiast.
+As the Chief Editor of this blog, he brings over 10 years of experience in Android development and professional blogging.
+He has completed multiple courses under the Google News Initiative, enhancing his expertise in digital journalism and content accuracy.
+Selva also manages Android Infotech, a globally recognized platform known for its practical, solution-focused articles that help users resolve Android-related issues.

 New battery/power decisions HORRIBLE.

-Next phone will be ānot Samsungā
+Next phone will be ânot Samsungâ

 Super helpful article for One UI 7 users.
 Thanks for breaking it down simply and clearly!